inspec/inspec/docs-chef-io/content/inspec/cloud_security.md

 - Monitors storage buckets, encryption, and account permissions for misconfigurations and compliance risks.

 - Support for native-cloud assets for multi-cloud deployment across AWS, Azure, Google, and Alibaba clouds using certified CIS/DISA STIG profiles to scan and detect security configuration issues.

 - Support SOC2 (Security Operation Center) compliance, voluntary compliance standard for service organizations, for cloud accounts.

-### Chef CSPM Framework - Shara, please check this section thoroughly
+### Chef CSPM Framework

 The key features of the CSPM tools include the ability to: